ErdeszGyorgy/Geekworm-X1202-UPS/README.md

 It exports the GPIO16 pin (translates it to actual number gpio587) and sets it to high (1), which means charging disabled.
 So after boot or reboot, the batteries are not charged.

+## Check the GPIO16

+So it is more complicated since the actual number depends on the hardware.
+You have to enable debugfs.
+1. Check if debugfs is already mounted mount | grep debugfs
+If you get something like:
+debugfs on /sys/kernel/debug type debugfs (...)
+then it’s already mounted.
+2. Mount it manually (temporary)
+If not mounted, run:
+sudo mount -t debugfs none /sys/kernel/debug
+3. View GPIO info
+Now you can read the GPIO debug file: sudo cat /sys/kernel/debug/gpio
+You have to search for something liek this for GPIO16: gpio-585 (GPIO16              |sysfs               ) out hi This shows the actual kernel-level global GPIO number, whether it is gpio587, or gpio585 (in latter case with the new hardware, that is, another pi 5 board).
+4. (Optional) Make the mount permanent
+To have it auto-mounted at boot: echo "debugfs  /sys/kernel/debug  debugfs  defaults  0  0" | sudo tee -a /etc/fstab Then reboot.

+This GPIO16 number like gpio585 must be set in the

+## Set the charging manually

 In the file /home/pi/usefulcodes.txt, there are the codes which can be run afterwards, which let the corresponding bash file of the two run:

 sudo bash /usr/local/bin/enable-charging.sh